gebezis/AI-and-ML-Learning-diary/README.md

 # Learning Journal

 Welcome to my learning journal!
 This repository is where I document my journey in learning data science, machine learning, and AI.
+I'm currently revising a Data Science series of courses I took two years ago with IBM.

 ## Structure
 - **`diary/`**: A daily or weekly log of my learning progress and reflections.